-Wisconsin's unique approach: While not a formal expansion state, BadgerCare Plus covers childless adults up to 100% FPL.
-Adults earning between 100-138% FPL are directed to the ACA marketplace where they qualify for subsidies.
-This means there is no coverage gap in Wisconsin.
+Wisconsin's unique approach: BadgerCare Plus covers adults up to 100% FPL ($15,960/year individual, $33,000 family of 4).
+Adults earning 100-138% FPL go to the ACA marketplace with subsidies — no coverage gap.

 Wisconsin Medicaid Income Limits 2026